Thousands of Scots workers to join UK-wide day of strikes

 David Simpson, ScotRail service delivery director, said: "The dispute between the trade unions and other train operators does not involve any ScotRail staff, which means ScotRail services will operate as normal on Wednesday and Friday."

-Wednesday's national day of action will culminate in a Right To Strike rally organised by the Scottish Trades Union Congress (STUC).
+Wednesday's national day of action, which includes around 50,000 workers across Scotland, will culminate in a Right To Strike rally organised by the Scottish Trades Union Congress (STUC).

 It will be addressed by SNP's Westminster leader Stephen Flynn, Scottish Labour leader Anas Sarwar and STUC general secretary Roz Foyer.